-Talk to your healthcare provider (family physician, urgent care visits, any Tricare covered treatment after discharge) and explain that you are filing a claim for VA benefits; discuss the conditions for which you are filing a claim.
+Talk to your healthcare provider (family physician, urgent care visits, any Tricare-covered treatment after discharge) and explain that you are filing a claim for VA benefits; discuss the conditions for which you are filing a claim.

-Tell us about your Federal records (i.e. from the Social Security Administration and any federal agency) and we will gather these on your behalf.
-If you received treatment at a Military Hospital or Clinic after your discharge, please include the date ranges of your medical treatment records for your claimed conditions along with VA Form 21-8359, Information RE Veteran in Uniformed Service Hospital (Request by Department of Veterans Affairs).
+Tell us about your Federal records (from any federal agency*) and we will gather these on your behalf.
+If you received treatment at a military hospital or clinic after your discharge, please include facility information and the date ranges of your medical treatment records for your claimed conditions when completing VA Forms 21-4142 and 21-4142a.

 We encourage all Veterans to work with an accredited organization for assistance in completing claims for VA benefits.
-A list of accredited organizations can be found on the Office of General Counsel site at this link: Search the VA Office of the General Counsel’s list
+A list of accredited organizations can be found on the Office of General Counsel site at this link: Search the VA Office of the General Counsel’s list.

 U.S. Department of Veterans Affairs | 810 Vermont Avenue, NW Washington DC 20420